marius-panda/kafka-example/README.md

 Zookeeper has a leader, which writes to the rest of the follower-servers (reads)

-##### Kafka KRaft
+##### Kafka KRaft (which basically means Kafka w/o Zookeeper)

-with Zookeeper there were scaling issues when Kafka clusers had more than 100.000 partitions
+with Zookeeper there were scaling issues when Kafka clusters had more than 100.000 partitions

 w/o Zookeeper Kafka can scale to millions of partitions and becomes easier to maintain and set-up